 Mountain Kinabalu is protected as Kinabalu Park, a World Heritage Site.
 Kinabalu is the highest peak in Borneo’s Crocker Range and is the highest mountain in the Malay Archipelago and the highest mountain in Malaysia.

-Gunung Kinabalu (Mount Kinabalu) at 4,095m high is the tallest peak in South East Asia and one of the popular climbing destinations in Asia.
+Gunung Kinabalu (Mount Kinabalu), at 4,095m high, is the tallest peak in South East Asia and Asia’s popular climbing destinations.

-This is one of the safest and most conquerable peaks in the world.
-Kinabalu National Park is Malaysia’s first UNESCO World Heritage Site renowned for its ecology, flora, and geology.
+One of the safest and most conquerable peaks globally, Kinabalu National Park is Malaysia’s first UNESCO World Heritage Site renowned for its ecology, flora, and geology.

 Mount Kinabalu is one of the main attractions where you can see wildlife like Orangutan, Proboscis Monkey, Sunbear, Pygmy Elephant, and Hornbill of Borneo.

 To reach Mount Kinabalu, fly direct to Kota Kinabalu International Airport.